AnMartini/laravel-preset/README.md

-# 🚀 Adam Wathan's Laravel Frontend Preset
+# 🚀 Andrea Martini's Laravel Preset

-A Laravel frontend preset that scaffolds out new applications just the way I like 'em 👌🏻
+A Laravel preset that scaffolds out new applications just the way I like 'em 👌🏻

 What it includes: